 The Town of Newstead - Today

-During the past few decades the Town of Newstead has struggled with its identity.
-While being an agriculture and rural history.
+For decades the Town of Newstead struggled with its identity and attempting to maintain its agriculture and rural history.
 Steady slow growth has brought several industrial businesses to the area and along with it many new homes and residents.
 The town continues to strive to provide reasonable services to its residents and grow at a controlled rate.

 A decade ago, the Town Board took several measures to help guide the future of the Town.
 It developed its first Town Master Plan, bought vacant land through grant money for future use, started to expand the water districts and purchased the rights to various abandoned railroads in our Town.

 The railroad property has enhanced the Town in several ways.
 Some of the property was used by the Village to enhance electric service to the Village.
-The railroad property from the Village easterly has a bikepath used by the entire community.
-This year that path is extending to the Town of Clarence.
+The railroad property from the Village easterly has a bikepath used by the entire community, which extends all the way to the Town of Clarence in 2 locations.

 The Town started to look at cooperative ventures with the other municipalities and businesses to enhance our community.
 Creation of a Town sewer district to promote industry in the Town was a step in this direction.
-This changed a vacant quarry into a very active commercial business.
-While this type of working together has been limited, the Town is meeting with the Village on sewer and water service to the Town.
+This changed a vacant quarry into a very active commercial business and assisted two other major businesses in keeping their operations in the town.
+The town and village continue working together today on many joint ventures.

-Our Town highway department maintains all town roads in a superb manner.
+Our Town Highway Department maintains all town roads in a superb manner.
 Our Town has roads maintained by Erie County, New York State and the Town.
-We plow several roads for the County in the Winter season.
-The highway department helps in the Town wide ditching program.
+We plow several roads for the County in the winter season.
+The Highway Department helps in the town wide ditching program.
 In 2011 the Town Highway Department and Village DPW moved into a new joint facility together under one roof at 12707 Clarence Center Rd.

-The Town government has continued to do a good job maintaining services, enhancing life of its residents and keeping taxes in check.
+The Town government continues to do a good job maintaining services, enhancing life for its residents and keeping taxes in check.